c-zhong-ucl-ac-uk/realTRIPS/research.md

 Our goal is to model short-term and long-term changes on travel and location choices induced by transport disruptions and new developments.

-Shenzhen (related to SIMETRI project) represents these cities in newly developed countries with rich datasets but of varying quality.
-To model mid-term changes in location choices induced by transport infrastructure development.
 <figure style="width:100%; padding:10px;" >
 	<a href="https://c-zhong-ucl-ac-uk.github.io/realTRIPS/shenzhen.html">
 		<img src="/figures/cities/shenzhen.png"/ align="left">
 	</a>
 </figure>

-Nairobi represents those cities in developing countries facing data poverty issues but needing formal urban planning urgently.
-An example application will be developed as mapping dynamic urban space for long-term strategic planning of natural hazard scenarios.
+Shenzhen (related to SIMETRI project) represents these cities in newly developed countries with rich datasets but of varying quality.
+To model mid-term changes in location choices induced by transport infrastructure development.

 <figure style="width:100%; padding:10px;" >
 	<a href="https://c-zhong-ucl-ac-uk.github.io/realTRIPS/nairobi.html">